4ms/metamodule-docs-website/docs/wifi.md

     - Make sure you are trying to connect to a 2.4GHz network.
 Networks that are 5GHz will not work with the Wi-Fi Expander.

-- _My browser won't load the Wi-Fi Expander's page_
-    - Your computer must be on the same network as the Wi-Fi expander.
-      Make sure whatever Wi-Fi network you entered into the ESP BLE app is the same as the network your computer is connected to.
-    - Check the Wi-Fi Expander's light is green.
-If it's blue or red, then the Wi-Fi Expander is not connected to the network.

-- _I don't have a Wi-Fi button on my VCV Rack MetaModule hub_
-    - You need to install the 4ms plugin for VCV Rack v2.0.9 or later

 - _I can't send a patch over Wi-Fi using VCV Rack_
     - Verify the IP address is correct: compare it carefully with what's displayed on the MetaModule Settings > Info page.
 Don't forget to type